Bygones & Other Attractions

 International award winning taxidermist Ingrid Houwers brings a great range of superbly mounted specimens to the fair in the 'Salmon and Woodcock'

-willing to give advice on having specimens professionally mounted.
+always willing to give advice on having specimens professionally mounted.

 Ingrid with a 'left and right' woodcock